| A PERONAL MEMOIR OF

 When our teacher Dr. Wollheim entered the room and closed the

-door, all talking stopped instantly, and there was complete silence in
+door, all talking stopped instantly, and there was complete silence in the

-quiet was established.
+established.

 In a tense voice Dr. Wollheim announced that school was being

 dismissed because our safety could not be guaranteed.
-This was followed
+This was followed by

-by a number of instructions which he urged us to follow in every detail.
+a number of instructions which he urged us to follow in every detail.

 Number one, we should go home directly and as fast as possible without

-lingering anywhere or visiting friends so that our parents would know
+lingering anywhere or visiting friends so that our parents would know that

-that we are safe.
-Number two, we should not walk in large groups because
+we are safe.
+Number two, we should not walk in large groups because that

-that would attract attention and possible violence by hostile crowds.
+would attract attention and possible violence by hostile crowds.
 He

 concluded by saying that there would be no school for the foreseeable